high-tech sorting services

 Sorting facts and figures

-We currently operate five of Germany’s largest sorting depots for LWP and mixed recyclables, and these are some of the most modern facilities in the country.
+We currently operate five of Germany’s largest sorting depots for lightweight packaging waste and mixed recyclables, and these are some of the most modern facilities in the country.
+At these facilities have a total sorting capacity of 805,000 tonnes a year.

 - Walldürn (depotcapacity: 220,000 t/year)